I have been spending a ton of time working with the guys at T-Town MMA getting ready for

-the upcoming Revolution Tournament coming up on the 17th of this month (
+the upcoming Revolution Tournament coming up on the 17th of this month (more information on the

 tournament here).
 Somehow, I seem to have become the de facto warm up guy